peribeir/homeassistant-rademacher/info.md

 In the new card that shows up, click "Download".

 Select the version you wish do download and finally click "Download".

 Restart Home Assistant.

+## 2. Manually

+Copy the `rademacher` folder into yout Home Assistant's `custom_components` folder.
+This should be located under the `/config` folder.

+If you haven't done it already, you should create the `custom_components` folder on your `/config`.

+Restart Home Assistant.